 Few resorts are as exclusive as Elysian: you arrive by helicopter, then check in to one of only 10 beautifully appointed beachfront villas.
-On a private cove enveloped by rainforest, this is the only accommodation – the only development – on the entire Long Island, which means the maximum number of other guests you’ll be sharing paradise with is 18.
+On a private cove enveloped by rainforest, this is the only accommodation – the only development – on the entire Long Island, which means the maximum number of guests you’ll be sharing paradise with is 18.

-Between swings in the hammock, make the most of the lagoon-style pool filled with stress-relieving magnesium water, glide by the sights on a paddleboard or in a glass-bottomed kayak, explore the Coral Sea on a guided snorkelling tour with a marine biologist, or retreat to the resort’s breezy restaurant, where produce comes from the on-site organic garden as well as nearby farms. elysianretreat.com.au
+A redux of the award-winning Paradise Bay Eco Resort – left closed for years following Cyclone Debbie in 2017 and Cyclone Marcia before that – Elysian’s villas ooze barefoot-luxe charm, from the Australian hardwood furnishings and floors to the light-capturing cathedral ceilings.
+Yet all the style doesn’t come at the expense of sustainability; the retreat is 100 per cent solar powered.
+Between swings in the hammock, make the most of the lagoon-style pool filled with stress-relieving magnesium water, glide by the sights on a paddleboard or in a glass-bottomed kayak, explore the Coral Sea on a guided snorkelling tour with a marine biologist, or retreat to the resort’s breezy restaurant, where produce comes from the on-site organic garden as well as nearby farms.

-InterContinental Hayman Island Resort
+Intercontinental Hayman Island Resort

+If money is no object, you’ll want to book the 400-square-metre Beach House overlooking the sand and featuring three suites, each with a private pool.
+For everyone else, there are two other places to swim, including the hotel’s signature lagoon-style pool you can slip straight into from some rooms.
 The resort is alone on the 400-hectare island, with the Great Barrier Reef and some of the world’s best diving and snorkelling on its doorstop.
-You can jump in a chopper and head for a private picnic on the sparkling sand at Whitehaven Beach, via an overhead loop of Heart Reef – a picture-perfect composition of coral that has naturally formed into the shape of a heart. intercontinental.com
+You can jump in a chopper and head for a private picnic on the sparkling sand at Whitehaven Beach, via an overhead loop of Heart Reef – a picture-perfect composition of coral that’s naturally formed into the shape of a heart.

 Freedom Shores, Airlie Beach

 If you like the idea of staying on a boat but don’t have the budget to charter a mega-yacht to cruise the Coral Sea, you can bed down in one of Freedom Shores’ 10 bungalows designed to resemble fishing boats (right down to their ship-bearing names).
-It sounds kitsch, but it’s far from being like a theme park; the rooms come with a patio and locally made bathroom amenities, and nautical-themed artwork.
+It sounds kitsch, but it’s far from a theme park; the rooms come with a patio and locally made bathroom amenities, and nautical-themed artwork.

 There’s a pool with views over Pioneer Bay, and day excursions include fishing and snorkelling.
 Volleyball nets are set up over the sand in the shade of tall palm trees, some from the set of Pirates of the Caribbean, which was shot nearby.
-And then you’ll find Shangri-La, one of the boats in General MacArthur’s fleet during WWII, now used to prop up a deck where you can enjoy sunset drinks at the bar.
+And then you’ll find Shangri-La, one of the boats in General MacArthur’s fleet during WWII, now propping up a deck where you can enjoy sunset drinks at the bar.

-This article first appeared on Broadsheet on August 20, 2019.
-Some details may have changed since publication.
+Venue details may have changed since publication.